mhakkuh/live-demo/README.md

-This is a fork to help native speakers of scandinavian languages find a suitable clock without worrying about languagebarriers. i've modified the CSS to make a neat cyberpunk-ish theme as well, this is optional. of course.
+This is a fork to help native speakers of scandinavian languages find a suitable clock without worrying about languagebarriers.

+Who is this for?
+this clock might help anyone who struggles to tell the time, even if it's set to militarytime or a normal clock face.

+there's no options out there, leaving people who struggle in the dirt. that's fucking stupid,and I want to change that.

+i've modified the CSS to make a neat cyberpunk-ish theme as well, this is optional. of course.

 Features : Sexy glowing edges, glowing letters/numerals.